Diduenjoy/docs/source/includes/_google_star_rating.md

 ### Filter

 `Filter` param may have 2 keys, which means you can retrieve the rating of your product(s) with 2 filters that are `surveys` and `segments`
-<aside class="notice">If you want the rating for one product, your filters shall be as restrictive as possible.
+<aside class="notice">If you want the rating for one product, your filters <b>SHALL</b> be as restrictive as possible.
 Inversely, if you want an aggregate note for an index of products (such as all your blue shoes), filter should logically contains less filters than the previous example.
 </aside>